 This is known as the “Not Enough Disk Space” error on iMovie.
 As the default and free video editing tool for Mac, iMovie is frequently used by many users.
 However, as time passes by, the movie and cache files of iMovie pile up and can take gigabytes of your Mac storage space, and the above error appears.

-Not enough disk space in iMovie makes it impossible for you to import video clips or start a new project.
-And some users found it difficult to clear disk space on iMovie since iMovie library still took up a huge amount of disk space after removing some useless projects and events.
+The iMovie storage problem makes it impossible for you to import video clips or start a new project.
+Some users even find it difficult to clear disk space on iMovie since the iMovie Library still took up a huge amount of disk space after removing some useless projects and events.
 How to effectively clear disk space on iMovie to reclaim the space taken up by iMovie?
 Try the tips below.

-Step 3 You can also click large & old files to remove iMovie files that you don't need, delete duplicated files on Mac and more to get more free space.
+Tip: You can also use Large & Old Files to remove iMovie files that you don't need, delete duplicated files on Mac and more to get more free space.

-If on the iMovie library, you have projects and events that you no longer need to edit, you may delete these unwanted projects and events to release disk space.
+iMovie Library is where it stores all the media files of your iMovie.
+If on the iMovie Library, you have projects and events that you no longer need to edit, you can delete these unwanted projects and events to release disk space.

-Note that deleting clips of an event just remove the clips from the event while the clips are still using your disk space.
-To free up storage space, delete the entire events.
+- Deleting clips of an event is just removing the clips from the event, while the clips are still using your disk space.
+To free up storage space, you need to delete the entire events.

-To delete a project from iMovie Library: select the unwanted project, click Move to Trash.
+To delete a project from iMovie Library: select the unwanted project, and click Move to Trash.